 The right of appeal is granted to any student who has a grievance concerning final grades, academic integrity (cheating/plagiarism), conduct suspension or expulsion, or feels he/she has been discriminated against or denied service on the basis of race, color, national origin, age, religion, disability or sex.

-The Judicial Board will consist of seventeen (17) representatives from all areas of the College - faculty, staff, students and administration.
+The Judicial Board will consist of seven (7) representatives from all areas of the College including faculty, staff, and administration.
 The Judicial Board’s subcommittees will act on the following categories of student appeals.
 The Judicial Board will hear appeals concerning final grades, academic integrity, conduct suspension or expulsion, and charges of discrimination and/or denial of service on the basis of race, color, national origin, age, religion, handicap or sex.
 The subcommittee’s areas of responsibility of the Judicial Board are listed below.

 Academic Subcommittee of the Judicial Board

 The Academic Subcommittee will hear appeals in the matter of academic integrity (cheating or plagiarism) and grade appeal (final grades).
 The subcommittee will consist of members selected from the Judicial Board membership and others as deemed necessary by the Dean of Student Affairs.
-The committee will consist of three (3) or more representatives from the Judicial Board and will select its’ chair from the faculty membership.
+The committee will consist of two (2) or more representatives from the Judicial Board and the Vice President of Academic Affairs will serve as chair.

 Code of Conduct (Disciplinary and Sexual Misconduct) Subcommittee of the Judicial Board

-The Code of Conduct (Disciplinary and Sexual Misconduct) Subcommittee will hear appeals concerning conduct from the college’s Office of Student Affairs.
+The Code of Conduct Subcommittee will hear appeals concerning conduct from the college’s Office of Student Affairs.
 The subcommittee will consist of members selected from the Judicial Board membership and others as deemed necessary by the Dean of Student Affairs.
-The committee will consist of three (3) or more representatives from the Judicial Board.
-The chair will be selected by the Dean of Student Affairs.
+The committee will consist of two (2) or more representatives from the Judicial Board and the Vice President of Student Services will serve as chair.